 Basics of LIFO and FIFO Inventory Accounting Methods

-LIFO ("last-in-first-out") and FIFO ("first-in-first-out") are the two most common inventory methods that companies use to account for the costs of purchased inventory on the balance sheet.
-The way a business chooses to account for its inventory can directly impact its balance sheet, the profit shown on its income statement, and its statement of cash flows.
+LIFO (last-in-first-out) and FIFO (first-in-first-out) are the two most common inventory cost methods that companies use to account for the costs of purchased inventory on the balance sheet.
+The method a business chooses to account for its inventory can directly impact its financial statements.

 Importance of Inventory and Cost Methods

-Business analysts need to understand the important role that inventory plays in the whole financial picture.
-Of all the assets on a firm's balance sheet, from cash to office supplies to real estate, if the company sells any type of tangible products, it's likely that inventory is the largest asset category in terms of dollars.
+Understanding the important role that inventory plays in finances is critical.
+Of all the assets on a firm's balance sheet, it is likely that inventory is the largest asset category in terms of value.

 Inventory is where many companies have the majority of their funds invested.
-Inventory typically consists of finished products for sale, raw materials in the process of being made into goods for sale, and raw materials that are used up during the process of producing items for sale.
+Inventory typically consists of finished products and raw materials in the process of being made into goods for sale.

-To calculate the profit a company produces, it must track sales revenue as well as all of the costs involved in producing its widgets.
-Accordingly, the firm's profits consist of the money remaining from sales after the company has covered all of its costs, including the cost of buying its inventory.
+To calculate the profit a company produces, it must track sales revenue as well as the costs involved in producing its products.

 Determining Ending Inventory

-The Ending Inventory calculation is important because it determines the inventory value that's shown on a company's monthly, quarterly, and annual financial statements.
+Calculating ending inventory is important because it determines the inventory value that's shown on a company's financial reports and statements.
 This number changes with each unit the company sells and affects the company's reported profit, asset balance, and tax liability.